w3c-fedid/FedCM/README.md

 Clearly, this is a massive, multi-agent, multi-year problem across the board.

+There aren't any easy solutions and most of the answers come in the form of alternatives with trade-offs.

 There are billions of users that depend on federation on the web, millions/thousands of relying parties and thousands/hundreds of identity providers.
 There are also tens of browsers and operating systems, all moving independently.
 None of that changes overnight and we don't expect it to.

 Having said that, failing to be proactive about affecting change and making federation forward compatible with a more private Web can steer users to less secure patterns, like usernames/passwords or native apps.